 Energy use in both residential and commercial buildings is a major talking point regarding climate change and its mitigation.
 Although heating and air conditioning systems top the energy usage list, lighting comes in second.
 The National Academies Press had projected lighting would constitute 18 and 25 percent of energy usage by the end of 2006 in residential and commercial structures, respectively.

 Such studies have prompted the adoption and implementation of smart lighting techniques in many American households.
 One of such ways is the installation and use of motion sensor light bulbs.
 You can access a wide range of these motion-activated bulbs.
 The variety can range from the indoor and outdoor motion sensitive models, to the LED and light sensor bulbs.

-This review and guide for buying the best motion sensor light bulbs for 2017 aims to simplify your work.
+This review and guide for buying the best motion sensor light bulbs for 2017 aim to simplify your work.
 It will help you sieve through the tons of options you would get when you search for the LED motion sensitive lights online.
-After going through my best picks below, you should free to check them on different stores like Walmart, Home Depot and Lowes.
+After going through my best picks below, you should free to check them on different stores like Walmart, Home Depot, and Lowes.